 Under the parametric model in \eqref{eq.map}, the PDE identification problem can be reduced to solving the linear system \eqref{lineareq} for a sparse vector $\bc$ with few nonzero entries.
 Sparse regression can be formulated as the following $L_0$-minimization

 for some $\epsilon >0$.
-However, the $L_0$-minimization in \eqref{l0min} is NP hard.
-Its approximate solutions have been intensively studied in literature.
-The most popular surrogate for the $L_0$ semi-norm is the $L_1$ norm as applied in image and signal processing~\cite{candes2006robust,donoho2006compressed}.
+However, the $L_0$-minimization in \eqref{l0min} is NP-hard.
+Its approximate solutions have been intensively studied in the literature.
+The most popular surrogate for the $L_0$ semi-norm is the $L_1$ norm applied in image and signal processing~\cite{candes2006robust,donoho2006compressed}.
 The $L_1$-regularized minimization is called Least Absolute Shrinkage and Selection Operator (LASSO) \cite{tibshirani1996regression}, which was used in \cite{kang2019ident,schaeffer2017learning,rudy2017data} for PDE identification.
 The common strategy in these works is to utilize LASSO to select a candidate set, then refine the results with other techniques.

 In this paper, we utilize a greedy algorithm called Subspace Pursuit (SP) \cite{dai2008subspace} to select a candidate set.
-Different from LASSO, SP takes the sparsity level as the input.
+Unlike LASSO, SP takes the sparsity as an input, allowing direct control of the sparsity of the reconstructed coefficient.
 Let $k$ be a positive integer and denote $\bb = D_t U$.
 For a fixed sparsity level $k$, SP$(k;F,\bb)$ in Algorithm \ref{SPalgo} gives rise to a $k$-sparse vector whose support is selected in a greedy fashion.
 It was proved that SP gives rise to a solution of the $L_0$-minimization \eqref{l0min} under certain conditions of the matrix $F$, such as the restricted isometry property \cite{dai2008subspace}.

 We propose two new methods based on SP for PDE identification: Subspace pursuit Time evolution (ST) and Subspace pursuit Cross-validation (SC).
-ST uses multi-shooting numerical time evolution and selects the PDE which yields the least evolution error.
-From a different perspective, SC computes the cross-validation error in the least squares fitting and picks the PDE that gives the smallest error.